Fetal Seizures During Pregnancy

-It’s crucial to contact your gynecologist immediately if you notice that the baby’s movements have been altered, increased, or reduced.
+It’s crucial to contact your healthcare provider immediately if you notice that the baby’s movements have been altered, increased, or reduced.
 They will decide if additional testing, such as ultrasound or fetal movement monitoring, is required.

-Many mothers who have epilepsy worry that their babies will also develop seizures.
-They fear that their illness may be passed on to the unborn baby and endanger the infant while they are expecting.
+Many mothers that have epilepsy worry that their babies will also develop seizures.
+They fear that their condition may be passed on to the unborn baby and endanger the infant while they are expecting.

-However, the majority of women with this illness go on to experience a healthy pregnancy and birth.
-It does not necessarily put your baby at risk that you have epilepsy.
-It’s essential to address the potential of your baby suffering a seizure with the sonographer.
+However, the majority of women with this condition go on to experience a healthy pregnancy and birth.
+This is not a genetic condition.
+It’s essential to address the potential of your baby suffering a seizure with your healthcare team.